RomainTrm/YourCodeAsACrimeSceneExercices/Readme.md

 ### Explore the Visualization

 The circle-packing visualization is from [D3.js](http://d3js.org), it's using the [Zoomable Circle Packing](http://bl.ocks.org/mbostock/7607535) algorithm.
-Note: this is just one tool among others, the author also highligts:
+_Note_: this is just one tool among others, the author also highligts:

 - Spreadsheets: an easy way to exploit CSV outputs.
 - [R programming langage](http://r-project.org): a langage designed for statistical computation and data visualization.